July Events and Celebration Calendar For Teachers

 July 26th - The FBI (Federal Bureau of Investigation) was Founded - The FBI was founded on July 26, 1908 to learn more about its founding and the FBI check out this website.

 July 27th - Impeachment of President Richard Nixon Begins - The House of Representatives made the formal statement requesting that President Richard Nixon be impeached due to his illegal activities involving the Watergate Scandal.
 On July 27, 1974 the impeachment process began.
 Nixon was relieved of his presidential duties on September 8, 1974 and Gerald Ford became the President of the United States as Nixon's successor.
-To learn more please check out this website.

 July 31st - The First U.S. Patent is Issued - On July 31, 1790 a man named Samuel Hopkins was issued the first patent by George Washington.
 He patent covered the process of making potash.